Platycephalus bassensis: Description

 Platycephalus bassensis has and elongated and slightly flattened body with a large, flattened head which is just under one-third of the standard length and which has two clear bony ridges to the rear of the eye.
 The eyes are large and have a small lappet on the iris.
 It has a large mouth with small canine like teeth in the jaws and a broad patch of vomerine teeth with a thin band of palatine teeth.
-There are twp robust spines on the angle of the preoperculum with lower spine being around two times longer than the upper spine.
+There are two robust spines on the angle of the preoperculum with lower spine being around two times longer than the upper spine.
 The first dorsal fin is short based, has 8 or 9 spines with the first spine being very short and is separate.
 The second dorsal fin has a moderately long base with 13 or 14, typically 14, soft rays with the first rays being the longest.
 The anal fin has a similar shape and is opposite the second dorsal fin, has a slightly longer base and contains 14 soft rays.
 The caudal fin is truncate.
 This species has a maximum published total length of 55 cm and a maximum published weight of at least 3.1 kg.
 The overall colour is sandy to pale brownish with a scattering of small pale to dark spots.
 There are 2 or 3 vague bands posteriorly along the back and a whitish belly.
 There is an irregular blotch on the lower lobe of the caudal fin which is frequently interrupted by the pale fin rays, the upper lobe is marked with large brown spots or blotches.

 Distribution and habitat

 Platycephalus bassensis is endemic to southern Australia where it occurs from northern New South Wales to southwestern Western Australia, including around Tasmania.
-However, some authorities state that records west of the Great Australia Bight are misidentifications of P. westraliae.
+However, some authorities state that records west of the Great Australian Bight are misidentifications of P. westraliae.
 This species occurs on sandy, muddy or shelly substrates in shallow coastal bays down to depths of around 100 m.